wfurt/xunit.github.io/docs/building-xunit.markdown

 ## Get the xUnit.net source code

 Using your Git client of choice, do a clone of <https://github.com/xunit/xunit.git>.
+When cloning, ensure the client automatically checks out Git submodules (from the command line, add the `--recurse-submodules` switch).

 If you want help understanding and using Git, please see the [Pro Git](http://learn.github.com/p/intro.html) e-book.